jonesrussell/blog-jekyll/_posts/2020-04-24-ddev-for-drupal.md

        && cd $_ # $_ will contain 'my-drupal-site'
    ```

-2. _DDEV_ is a wrapper for Docker that spins up containers configured to serve PHP projects with an SQL database:
+2. _DDEV_ is a wrapper for *Docker Compose* that spins up containers configured to serve PHP projects with an SQL database:

    ```bash
    # create a ddev config and settings.php for Drupal